jasonjmcghee/rem/README.md

 _Note: Only tested on Apple Silicon, and the release is Apple Silicon._

+---

+Please log any bugs / issues you find!

+---

 I think the idea of recording everything you see has the potential to change how we interact with our computers, and believe it should be open source.